 Tell them to expect an email with more details

 Most of my voicemail responses are actually via email.
-So, it’s critical to send an email to follow up on every call.
+So, sending an email to follow up on every call is critical.
 This is typically a very simple process with any CRM, but you MUST do it.
-Many times people don’t take your call because they’re either tied up at the moment, they prefer to communicate via email, or just are intimidated by a sales call.
+People often don’t take your call because they’re either tied up at the moment, prefer to communicate via email, or are intimidated by a sales call.

 Give them a call to action or ask a question